Call us: 651-291-7263

 There can be many situations in which there are multiple defendants in a car accident case, and that’s because construction companies, municipal governments, reckless drivers, car manufacturers, and all sorts of people can be partially to blame for an accident occurring.

-An experienced attorney will make sure that the plaintiff has pressed charges against all potential parties that are responsible for the accident.
+An experienced car accident attorney will make sure that the plaintiff has pressed charges against all potential parties that are responsible for the auto accident.
 This is mainly because a plaintiff only has one chance to obtain compensation for damages/injuries.
 If a car accident victim only sues one party when they could have sued more, then they are losing out on an opportunity to build another lawsuit against those at fault.

 What usually happens when there are multiple defendants is that a jury will apportion out a certain percentage of fault, as we described above in the previous section.
 Many times the plaintiff’s own culpability will be evaluated during this process as well.
 When the plaintiff is partially at fault but is less at fault than the defendants, it’s the defendants’ liability that is reduced and allocated proportionately.

-Minnesota is a state that follows the joint and several liability doctrines, which state that defendants are jointly and severally liable if their actions concurrently brought about a victim’s injuries.
 This means that a plaintiff can seek to recover their full value of damages/injuries from any party at fault, no matter how much that party is at fault as compared to the other defendants, and then it’s on that defendant party to seek out the contribution from the other parties who have also been found at fault.

 An example of this would be when a construction company is partly to blame for an accident occurring because their signs weren’t visible to a drunk/reckless driver who then created an accident with the plaintiff.
 With the ‘joint and several liability’ doctrine, a plaintiff can seek full retribution for their damages from the construction company, who would then have to seek contribution from the drunk/reckless driver.